pancodex-pro/pancodex-web-ste/README.md

-# pancodex-web-ste
+# pancodex-website
-A Web site application for Pancodex CMS
+A web application for Pancodex CMS